Samsung Elec's mobile margins not out of the woods

-SEOUL, April 29 (Reuters) - Samsung Electronics may have put a floor under its mobile margins, but skeptics say profits will undergo a new test with the latest flagship Galaxy smartphones, among the most costly the South Korean company has ever made.
+GRAPHIC: Mobile margins: link.reuters.com/bek64w By Se Young Lee SEOUL, April 29 (Reuters) - Samsung Electronics may have put a floor under its mobile margins, but sceptics say profits will undergo a new test with the latest flagship Galaxy smartphones, among the most costly the South Korean company has ever made.

 Samsung’s mobile devices division, which accounted for nearly 60 percent of total profit last year, boosted its operating margin to 10.6 percent in January-to-March, according to the company’s final quarterly results released on Wednesday.
 That’s the highest in three quarters.
 Analysts say Samsung’s roll-out of new mid-range products with revamped designs in key markets such as India likely boosted sales.